-The Ella Baker Center works locally, statewide, and nationally to end mass incarceration and criminalization.
-We mobilize everyday people to build power and prosperity in our communities and together we:
+The Ella Baker Center works locally, statewide, and nationally to shift resources away from prisons and punishment and towards opportunities that make our communities safe, healthy, and strong.
+We believe that what you water grows.
+That's why we mobilize everyday people to build power and prosperity in our communities.

 - Who Pays?
 The True Cost of Incarceration on Families: Identified how to restructure sentences, reinvest resources, remove barriers, and restore opportunities for families and communities with Forward Together, Research Action Design, and 20 organizations across the country.

 National Narrative Work: